 During the weekend there will be over 40 workshops including many on how to use research resources, from traditional records to social media.
 There will also be sessions offering fascinating insights into the past, including the First World War, the Battle of Bannockburn, the Highland Clearances, and clan heritage.

-With opportunities to explore DNA testing, get one-to-one research guidance, meet over 50 genealogist societies from across the UK and the chance to have old family photos and artefacts analysed, Who Do You Think You Are?
+With opportunities to explore DNA testing, get one-to-one research guidance, meet over 50 genealogist societies from across the UK and abroad, and the chance to have old family photos and artefacts analysed, Who Do You Think You Are?
 Live Scotland is the perfect place to discover your family roots.
+The vast range of exhibitors range from the National Record of Scotland and Ancestry.co.uk to the Orkney Family History Society and Deceased Online.

-Throughout the Year of Homecoming Scotland 2014, which is a year-long programme of events that celebrates all that is best about Scotland,there are many more ancestral events to help you uncover your past, including at Bannockburn Live in Stirling, the Inverness Highland Meeting and the 10th Clan Munro International Gathering in Ross-shire.
+Throughout the Year of Homecoming Scotland 2014, which is a year-long programme of events that celebrates all that is best about Scotland,there are many more ancestral events to help you uncover your past, including the Highland Homecoming in Inverness and the Deep Roots in Strathclyde.

 Researching your Scottish family history